aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 CMD cd /dbs && p4dctl start master && tail -F /perforce-data/logs/log
 {{< /code >}}

 Aaaaaaaaand that's that!
 With `docker-compose`, volumes are not mounted until you reach the container entrypoint.
-The entrypoint, in this case, is defined with the `CMD` directory.
+The entrypoint, in this case, is defined with the `CMD` directive.
+As such, we have to enter our `dbs` directory there and no earlier.

 # Populating the configuration directory